 As mentioned already last week, we went to a little Hobbycraft event a couple of weeks ago and left totally inspired.
 Last week was all about decoupage for kids, this week is all about papier mache and some cute Easter Baskets for you to make!!!
-Basically, we saw some adorable little hen and bunny baskets for purchase and thought “ooh could MAKE that” and asked Hobbycraft if they would mind us doing so.
+Basically, we saw some adorable little hen and bunny baskets for purchase and thought “ooh could MAKE that” and asked Hobbycraft if they would mind us doing so (we have some great Bunny DIYs for you too).
 They said “go ahead, anything that gets people crafting is good by us”!
 Hooray!
 So the design is by “them”, the “process” is by “us”.
 Thank you for letting us copy it.. and if the craft below is too much work for you, pop over to Hobbycraft and just buy it!

 Easter Baskets Materials: